leads-project/leads_query-engine/README.rst

   The *map* files define mappings between ucloud and VMs that should be spawn there.
 Without **--query**, salt-cloud will create VMs if they are missing from a target installation.

+  Check *salt/cloud.profiles* to see how we have defined the VM profiles (image, security groups, ucloud).

 - if the VMs are already there, you might want to have ssh_config to connect easily to them.
 Use the following command to generate it:

   ::